Analytics enabled strategic choices to drive value has been added to Bookmarks.

 One conclusion of this is that organizations will have access to ever increasing pools of data, both internal and external.
 However, we have seen that access to vast amounts of data is not a predictor for successfully leveraging analysis into value – one of the pitfalls of big data can be over-investing in the analysis of complex and strategically irrelevant data sets.
 In order to drive business value, it is critical to invest time in strategically relevant analyses using meaningful data, and getting a head start can lead to a competitive advantage.

-For more information on the Smart Growth or the Smart Growth blog series please contact Perry van Overveld or Yashodhan Nevatia via the contact details below.
+For more information on Smart Growth or Strategy Analytics please contact Perry van Overveld or Yashodhan Nevatia via the contact details below.